ibm-cloud-docs/cis/ts-execution-order.md

 # Why is my rule not working?
 {: #order-of-execution}

 You have a rule that should execute, but it isn't working.
 {: tsSymptoms}

 The order of execution can sometimes disrupt the rules you have in place.
 {: tsCauses}

 Check to confirm that the rule you are expecting to execute is not getting dropped because another rule is executing before it.
 {: tsResolve}

-The following list shows the execution order from Cloudflare.
+The following list shows the execution order from our partner, Cloudflare.
+Evaluate where your rule lands in the order of execution and adjust the rule as needed.

-1. Edge Side Code (ESC)
+1. L7 DDoS mitigation
+1. URL rewrites
+1. Page rules
+1. Origin rules
+1. Cache rules
+1. Configuration rules
+1. Redirect rules
-2. IP Firewall (Access Rules)
+1. IP Firewall (Access Rules)
-3. Page Rules
-4. Browser Integrity Check (BIC)
-5. IP Reputation
-6. L7 DDoS mitigation
-7. Firewall Rules (including User Agent, Filter-Based, and Zone 8.
-Lockdown rules)
-9. Rate Limiting
-10. Cloudflare Access
+1. Bots
-11. Web Application Firewall (including CIS Rule set, OWASP, and Custom rules)
+1. Web Application Firewall (including CIS Rule set, OWASP, and Custom rules)
+1. Header modification
+1. Cloudflare Access
-12. Edge Functions
+1. Edge Functions
+1. Load balancing